googlefonts/fontra-rcjk/README.md

 # How to test code changes made in fontra which effects fontra-rjck
-Let's imagine you have made some changes within fontra, which will have an impakt to fontra-rcjk as well, eg. code refactoring.
-But the the new code is not merged, yet, because we need to test it first.
+Let's imagine you have made some changes within fontra, which may have an impact to fontra-rcjk as well, eg. code refactoring.
+But the new code is not merged, yet, because we need to test it first.
-The challanging part is, that we cannot add a specific branch to requirements-dev.txt sadly.
+The challenging part is, that we cannot add a specific branch to requirements-dev.txt, sadly.

 1. Go to your local fontra folder/repo
 2. Checkout the needed fontra branch into your current venv